haixuleng/TwoSum/README.md

 # TwoSum
 The goal of this problem is to implement a variant of the 2-SUM algorithm covered in this week's lectures.
 #
-The file contains 1 million integers, both positive and negative (there might be some repetitions!).This is your array of integers, with the i^i th row of the file specifying the i^i th entry of the array.
+The file contains 1 million integers, both positive and negative (there might be some repetitions!).This is your array of integers, with the i th row of the file specifying the i th entry of the array.